For Incoming Students, 2017-18

 2. Do not worry about registration at this time, but you can wait if you want.
 We will discuss curricular options at the orientation meeting scheduled for August 28 (2-4 pm, CHS 303, time is tentative), after which you can register or add/drop.
 A curriculum worksheet will be mailed to you over the summer.
 The exception is if you have some prerequiste courses you need to take at Ithaca College (by the way, we just call it IC).
 If you have undergrad prereqs to take, you should register for them now.
 Please also keep in mind that you may audit some of these prereqs.
 You may deal with the audit paperwork when you arrive on campus in the fall.
 Contact the ESS Grad Chair for more information about registering for the prereq classes.

 3. Be sure to have your FINAL official transcripts that show conferral of your bachelor's degree sent to Ithaca College.
 Send to the Office of the Registrar by October 1, 2017.
 You may not be able to register for a second semester without them.
 If you are taking prerequisite courses during the summer, please have those transcripts also sent.

 5. If you are on a graduate assistantship is is YOUR responsibility to contact your supervisor prior to the start of school.
 Athletic trainers and fall sport coaches, especially, must be in contact with the supervisors during the summer.
 Teaching and research assistants can wait until orientation day to meet with their supervisors.
 Pay for GAs is in the form of a bi-weekly salary over the fall and spring semesters.
 The tuition waiver is applied directly to your bill.
 That is, those tuition costs simply do not appear on the bill.

-6. The all-college grad orientation/lunch should be posted on the Office of Admissions webpages.
+7. The all-college grad orientation/lunch should be posted on the Office of Admissions webpages.
 Plan to be there.
-Please note that there are ongoing changes in how graduate administration works.
-Please be patient while we work out the kinks.

 8. We normally have an informal grad & faculty picnic during the first or second week of class, this year it will most likely be Friday afternoon on the second week of class.
 You should plan on attending this as well.